ajda-marjanovic/ajda-marjanovic.github.io/research.md

 **Work in progress**

-Non-fundamental Trading Motives and Liquidity
+Large Traders and Liquidity Spillovers

 **Master's thesis**